-Before proceeding you should backup all important data to an external hard drive or your preferred online backup provider; preferably both.
-There is a not insignificant risk of permanently breaking your Windows 10 installation in a non-recoverable fashion as you’ll be making changes to the UEFI partition in your computer.
+Before proceeding, you should back up all important data to an external hard drive or your preferred online backup provider; preferably both.
+There’s a not insignificant risk of permanently breaking your Windows 10 installation in a non-recoverable fashion as you’ll be making changes to the UEFI partition in your computer.

 You should also print a copy of your BitLocker recovery key as it may be needed during this process.
 This is not your BitLocker PIN or password, but a separate numeric key.
 You can print your recovery key from Control Panel: System and Security: BitLocker Drive Encryption.